-Just about anytime you get a chicken finger, find grilled chicken on that caesar salad or order a fried chicken sandwich, chances are that's a breast you're eating.
-Favored by ladies who lunch, small children and anyone who wants the whitest of white meats, chicken breasts show up on menus all over.
+Just about anytime you get a chicken finger, find grilled chicken on a Caesar salad or order a fried chicken sandwich, chances are that's a breast you're eating.
+Favored by health-conscious people, children, and white meat lovers, chicken breasts show up on most.
 There's nothing wrong with that either, especially if the item gets cooked to juicy perfection and slathered with eye-opening spices or succulent sauce.
-The breast is the largest cut of meat off the bird, and it's a food just about any meat eater (and some faux vegetarians) can get behind.
+The breast is the largest cut of meat off the bird, and it's a type of food just about any meat eater can get behind.

 What Part of the Animal Do Chicken Breasts Come From?